 MIKE: Hi, Leslie.
 Yeah, I guess – I’ve got a ranch-style house here in Texas and I was wondering about a whole-house fan.
-I was told by the AC techs down here that I don’t really want to do that because of mold and pollen issues.
-But we kind of like the windows open and we kind of like the lower energy cost.
+I was told by the AC techs down here that I don’t really want to do that because of mold and pollen issues, but we kind of like the windows open and we kind of like the lower energy costs.

 TOM: I think there is absolutely no reason you can’t do a whole-house fan.
 It would be a great idea.
-Let’s make sure that we understand the difference though between a whole-house fan and attic fan.
-Now a whole-house fan …
+Let’s make sure that we understand the difference, though, between a whole-house fan and an attic fan.
+Now, a whole-house …

 LESLIE: People get confused so easily.

 TOM: Yeah, they do.
-A whole-house fan gets mounted – on a ranch it would be probably in the hall and pointing, of course into the attic – and then you have to also install, Mike, exhaust venting because you’re going to turn the whole-house fan on; you’re going to open a few windows around the house.
-That’s going to draw a breeze from the outside into the whole-house fan, up into the attic and then out through the exhaust ducts.
-And by doing that, what I found is you can actually delay the use of your air conditioning system on the start of the season; at the end of the season.
-It will actually buy you some months that perhaps you don’t have to run the air conditioning.
-So that will save you some money and anytime you have a cooler day or you just want to move some air because it’s rather still outside you can skip the air and flip that on.
+A whole-house fan gets mounted – in a ranch it would be probably in the hall and pointing, of course, into the attic and then you have to also install, Mike, exhaust venting because you’re going to turn the whole-house fan on; you’re going to open a few windows around the house and it’s going to draw a breeze from the outside into the whole-house fan, up into the attic and then out through the exhaust ducts.
+And by doing that, what I’ve found is you can actually delay the use of your air conditioning system on the start of the season and at the end of the season it will actually buy you some months perhaps when you don’t have to run the air conditioning.
+So that will save you some money and anytime you have a cooler day or you just want to move some air because it’s rather still outside, you can skip the air and flip that on.

 MIKE: OK, great.
 I guess one other question on that.
 So if I put it in like a room of the house that doesn’t have any external windows and it gets really hot, that would work as well as a hallway?